Southern League (1964–present): Structure and season

+Players

+The Southern League uses a salary cap.
+As of the 2024 season, clubs are required to spend a maximum of US$1,360,000 on player compensation, with a minimum salary of $30,250 per player.
+For players aged 23 and younger on standard contracts, only 50% of their salary counts towards the cap (up to $200,000 total).
+There is also a separate salary cap for coaches and technical staff.
+Rosters are limited to a size of 28 players on Opening Day weekend, although up to 9 players can be signed on the roster before the transactions date limit.

 All-Star Game

 The Southern League All-Star Game was an annual midsummer game between two teams of the league's players, one made up of All-Stars from North Division teams and the other from South Division teams.
 First held in 1964, the event predominantly consisted of a single team of the league's All-Stars versus a Major League Baseball team through 1998.
 The division versus division format was used continuously from 1999 to 2019.
 No game was held from 1991 to 1995 as the Southern League and the other two Double-A leagues, the Eastern League and Texas League, participated in the Double-A All-Star Game instead.